g0v-it/data-budget/README.md

 If you do not already have Docker on your computer, [it's the right time to install it](https://docs.docker.com/install/).

-To try the platform, an example stack of services is provided.
+To try the latest platform release, an example stack of services is provided.
 Just type:

 ```
-docker-compose build
 docker-compose up -d
 ```